Luz Noceda: Season 1

 Luz attends a field trip to the Emperor's Coven and attempts to steal a magical item that she believes could cure Eda.
-She ends up getting discovered by Lilith, who is Eda's sister who has been attempting to capture her throughout the series.
+She ends up getting discovered by Lilith, who is Eda's sister who has been attempting to capture Eda throughout the series.
 Lilith kidnaps Luz, knowing that Eda will risk being captured to save her.
 Luz ends up getting sent back home after Eda gives herself up willingly to save her and is trapped in her cursed form.
-Luz and King return to the Emperor's Coven to rescue her after learning that Emperor Belos plans for her to be executed.
+Luz and King return to the Emperor's Coven to rescue Eda after learning that Emperor Belos plans for her to be executed.
 Lilith attempts to assist them, as she was not aware that Belos planned to kill her sister, but she along with King is captured and sent to be killed alongside Eda.
 Luz faces off against Belos, who offers to let Eda go if she gives him the key that unlocks the door to the human world.
 Luz gives him the key, but destroys it with glyphs shortly afterwards.
 She then rescues Eda, King, and Lilith.
 Lilith absorbs part of Eda's curse to return her to normal, which causes both of them to lose their magic.